terem-andrewc/seek2jazz/docs/usage-guide.md

 1. Log into JazzHR,
 2. Select the job you want to link
-3. Click "ADVERTISE" on the toolbar
+3. Click **ADVERTISE** on the toolbar
-4. Click "CUSTOM LINK"
+4. Click **CUSTOM LINK**
-5. Click "CREATE JOB LINK"
+5. Click **CREATE JOB LINK**
 6. Extract the JazzHR job code from the url.
-The job code are unique characters.
+The job code are the unique characters.
 For example, for the link:

 `https://teremtechnologiessandbox.applytojob.com/apply/EB8yru5vhf/Sample-Job`